Cristiandis/NTIX/docs/commands/apply.md

 6. Upgrades packages (only with `-u`)
 7. Removes orphaned packages (unless `--no-gc`)
 8. Adopts installed packages into state (only with `-a`)
+9. Applies `configFiles` (only with `-c`)
-9. Updates the state file after each operation
+10. Updates the state file after each operation

 Orphaned packages are removed automatically.
 Use `--no-gc` to skip.

+If a manager exits nonzero but the package is in the desired state (for example winget reports an install as "already installed"), `apply` verifies against the installed-package list and treats the outcome as successful.
+The same check confirms a removal when a package was already gone.